asen16/high-schools-analysis/README.md

 # Analysis of Public High Schools Admitting Students by Examination in Turkey

-This repo contains an implementation of Foundation, a framework for flexible, modular, and composable environments that **model socio-economic behaviors and dynamics in a society with both agents and governments**.
+This repo contains a flexible, easy to understand and modifiable foundation for scraping, cleaning, analyzing and visualizing **publicly available education data of Turkey.**

 Code was written in Python 3.6

-This simulation can be used in conjunction with reinforcement learning to learn optimal economic policies, as detailed in the following papers:
+Along with the foundation, different studies can be done about high schools and universities in Turkey.
+We conducted a study on the efficiency of public high schools in Turkey, as detailed in the following papers:

 **[Analysis of Public High Schools Admitting Students by Examination in Turkey](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3939070)**, *Beyza Arslan, Anıl Şen.*